Relative to Datum: Optional

 When used without datums, Profile of a line can also be thought to be similar to flatness or cylindricity as these symbols are only more specific versions of the profile of a surface symbol.
 When used with datums, profile can mimic all the orientation symbols (perpendicularity, parallelism, angularity) and even control the location and size of a feature or surface.
 All of these tolerance symbols specify how much a surface of any geometric shape can vary from its true form.
 All of these symbols have a tolerance zone existing of parallel surfaces surrounding the measured profile.

-Profile is the catch-all symbol for surface control in GD&T. If it cannot be controlled with another symbol, profile is your best bet.
-When used with datums it can control every aspect of a features geometry which includes size, location, orientation and form.
+Profile is the catch-all symbol for surface control in Geometric Dimensioning and Tolerancing.
+If it cannot be controlled with another symbol, profile is your best bet.
+When used with datums it can control every aspect of a feature’s geometry which includes size, location, orientation, and form.

 If you have a curved surface and want to ensure that every point falls within a specific tolerance range, you would call out profile of a surface.